End of Financial Year

 Below is a checklist including some of the tasks:

-• Depreciation – If you own assets, post a journal in the accounts for depreciation.
+• Depreciation – If you own assets, post a journal entry in the accounts for depreciation.
 It allows the assets to be reduced over time.

 • Stock Take – If you keep stock, completing a stock take will ensure that the stock is present and valued at the correct cost.

-• Accruals – Any amounts from suppliers you have not yet received a bill must be adjusted with an accrual.
+• Accruals – Any amounts from suppliers you have not yet received a bill for must be adjusted with an accrual.

 • Remove all personal payments from the accounts.
 It is better to have a separate bank account.